- Start dateSeptember 2018

-You will respond to briefs that are set to test the learning in the units described below:
+You will respond to briefs that are set to test your learning, in the units described below:

-In Term 1, students explore a range of both technical and conceptual approaches to games design and development, and work with a range of technologies by producing playable prototypes.
+In Term One, students explore a range of both technical and conceptual approaches to games design and development and work with a range of technologies by producing playable prototypes.

 Students will engage in critical study that significantly expands their understanding of what gaming experience is and how it operates at both the level of the individual and society.
 This phase is the technical and conceptual basis for the subsequent phases of the course.

-In Term 2, students specifically develop games that reflect the critical context set in term one and test these issues through the design and production of critical games.
+In Term Two, students specifically develop games that reflect the critical context set out in Term One and test these issues through the design and production of critical games.

-In Term 3, students synthesise the knowledge, skills and experience from the first two terms of the course in the production of a self-directed project and associated thesis.
+In Term Three, students synthesise the knowledge, skills and experience from the first two terms of the course in the production of a self-directed project and associated thesis.